What is DROP?

 Who can enter DROP?

-Special Risk Class members can enter DROP once they meet normal retirement criteria — age 55 with sufficient service, or 25/30 years of service regardless of age.
+Any FRS member can enter DROP once they meet normal retirement criteria.
+For Special Risk Class, that means age 55 with at least 6 years of service (pre-2011) or 8 years (post-2011), or 25 years of service regardless of age.
+For Regular Class, that means age 62 with 6 years (pre-2011) or age 65 with 8 years (post-2011), or 30 years of service (pre-2011) / 33 years (post-2011).
 As of 2023 legislation, the prior 12-month entry window has been eliminated, giving members more flexibility on when to enter.

 How does the lump sum grow?

 Your monthly pension is deposited into the DROP account each month and earns interest at an effective annual rate.
-For pre-2011 enrollees, the rate is 6.5%.
-For post-2011 enrollees, the rate was raised from 1.3% to 4.0% effective 7/1/2023.
+The rate is set by the date you begin DROP participation, not your enrollment date: members who began DROP before July 1, 2011 earn 6.5%; for members beginning DROP on or after that date, the rate was raised from 1.3% to 4.0% effective 7/1/2023.
 Interest is compounded monthly, so a 60-month DROP at $5,000/month with a 4% annual rate accumulates to roughly $331,000.

 Does COLA apply during DROP?

 Yes — but only on the portion of service earned before July 1, 2011.
 The COLA formula prorates: (pre-2011 years / total years) × 3%.
 A member with all pre-2011 service receives a full 3% COLA each July 1 during DROP.
 A member with no pre-2011 service receives no COLA during DROP.
-Effective 7/1/2026, SB 7028 establishes a 1.5% minimum COLA for eligible Special Risk retirees.

 What are the trade-offs?